samlown/restfulness/README.md

 Thats all there is to it!
 You'll now have auto-reloading in Rails, and fast request handling in production.
 Just be sure to be careful in development that none of your other Rack middleware interfere with Restfulness.
 In a new Rails project this certainly won't be an issue.

 ### The Rack Way

 If you're using Restfulness as a standalone project, we recommend using a rack extension like [Shotgun](https://github.com/rtomayko/shotgun).

 ## Writing Tests

-Test your application by creating requests and making assertions about the responses.
+Test your application by creating requests to your resources and making assertions about the responses.

 ### RSpec